0xaa2891/s-chat6-core/README.md

 ## What the core can do today

-Pair in person (QR or typed code, SAS verification), then over Tor: text, edits and deletes with tombstones, read receipts, typing and presence (RAM-only), chunked attachments with media hygiene (EXIF strip / re-encode), sticker packs, profiles, per-relationship policy negotiation,
+Pair in person (QR or typed code), then over Tor: text, edits and deletes with tombstones, read receipts, typing and presence (RAM-only), chunked attachments with media hygiene (EXIF strip / re-encode), sticker packs, profiles, per-relationship policy negotiation,